Fish Species NT: A Guide for Fishing Australia

 Best Time to Fish: From September to April, Brassie Trevelly migrate and feed in the warm waters off the coast of Queensland.

 Best Targeted: From spring to summer, in NT and Queensland, anglers can target Brassie Trevally in the shallow waters around lagoons, reefs, and estuaries.
 Lures like small-medium poppers on the water’s surface and soft plastics or jigs work well.
 This Brassie was caught with a 3″ ZMan Minnowz soft plastic lure.
 Live bait, such as pilchards, herrings and prawns, are also successful options for targeting Brassie Trevally.
-In winter, you will need to move to deeper waters to find Brassie Trevally.
+In winter, you will need to move to deeper waters to find Brassie Trevally in Northern Australia.
+This video shows you how to make a jig and catch a Brassie Trevally.

-Appearance: The Brassie Trevally has a streamlined muscular body with yellow tips on its dorsal and tail fins.
-The adults are brassy to yellow-greenish on the upper side and silvery white on the underside.
+Appearance: When looking to ID the Brassie Trevally species, look for the yellow tips on its dorsal and tail fins.
+It has a streamlined muscular body, and the adults are brassy to yellow-greenish on the upper side and silvery white on the underside.
 Juveniles have small black or brown spots and are not brassy-coloured.
-They grow to 88cm max and 6.4kg.
+Brassie Trevally grows to 88cm max and 6.4kg.

 Eating: Mild, sweet flavour with a medium-textured moist flesh.